dcppc/crosscut-metadata/README.md

 The procedure for downloading the controlled access version of the metadata model can be found at [/docs/controlled_access_download.md](/docs/controlled_access_download.md)

-## Building the Access-Controlled Crosscut Metadata Model Instance
+## Building the Controlled Access Crosscut Metadata Model Instance

-The script mentioned above, `make-crosscut-instance-bdbag.sh`, also contains example commands (which are commented out by default) showing how to generate DATS JSON for the access-controlled metadata available from dbGaP for the GTEx and TOPMed studies.
-Download the access-controlled dbGaP files to a local directory with the appropriate access controls, and then tell the conversion script where to find the public and access-controlled metadata files, as shown in the script.
+The script mentioned above, `make-crosscut-instance-bdbag.sh`, also contains example commands (which are commented out by default) showing how to generate DATS JSON for the controlled access metadata available from dbGaP for the GTEx and TOPMed studies.
+Download the controlled access dbGaP files to a local directory with the appropriate access controls, and then tell the conversion script where to find the public and controlled access metadata files, as shown in the script.

 ## DATS-JSON validation